 - Some fairs include follow-up interviewing.
 Each fair's website should tell you if they do this.
 If that is a possibility, prepare your interview skills in advance!

-This is applicable to BOTH in-person AND VIRTUAL career fairs! (unless otherwise stated.)
+This is applicable to both in-person and virtual career fairs, unless otherwise stated.

-- If you're looking for more than one type of position, each being significantly different (like marketing or human resources), you might need two different versions of your resume, each tailored to support the different objective.
+- If you're looking for more than one type of position, each being significantly different (like marketing or human resources), you might decide to create two versions of your resume, each tailored to support the different objective.
 This doesn't mean you need an individualized resume for each employer at a fair.
 It simply means when you speak to an employer and say you're interested in a certain kind of work, don't hand the employer a resume that has nothing to do with that kind of work.
 Additionally, there is nothing wrong with an employer giving you a new idea on the spot — be flexible and respond appropriately.